nycdavid/engineering-records/content/posts/working-with-json-marshaling-and-unmarshaling.md

 ---
-title: "Working with JSON: Marshaling & Unmarshaling"
+title: "Golang JSON: Marshaling & Unmarshaling"
 date: 2017-11-19
 tags: ["go", "json"]
 draft: false
+meta_description: "Learn how to convert JSON to a struct in Golang by using Marshaling.
+Also learn how to convert a struct into JSON with Marshaling."
 ---

 Every software engineer working in web application development has had to deal